link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 **NoSQL** databases generally do not support relational features such as **foreign keys** or **joins**.

-This design choice stems from their distributed architecture—data is often spread across multiple servers.
+This design choice stems from their distributed architecture, data is often spread across multiple servers.
 Attempting to join records stored on different nodes can lead to **performance bottlenecks** and **reduced availability**.

-When using NoSQL, we need to **shift our data modeling mindset** from normalization to **denormalization**— the goal is to create **self-contained records** that are fully queryable from a single server.
+When using NoSQL, we need to **shift our data modeling mindset** from normalization to **denormalization**, the goal is to create **self-contained records** that are fully queryable from a single server.
 We'll explore this concept further in the [Document Store](#document-store) section.